-This blog post about pet care and nutrition is brought to you by Paws in the City located in Tryon Village, Cary North Carolina.
-We are your locally owned small business that offers holistic, natural foods and treats for your cat and dog.
+This blog post about pet care and nutrition is brought to you by Paws in the City, located in Tryon Village, Cary North Carolina.
+We are your locally owned small business that offers holistic and natural foods and treats for your cat and dog.
 Sign up for our Loyalty/ Rewards Program and feel free to contact us at any time.

 1105 Tryon Village Drive